Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 }
 ```

-The `Or` combinator is an extension method that takes two parsers of the same type and produces a new parser that succeeds if either one of them succeeds.
+The `Or(...)` combinator is an extension method that takes two parsers of the same type and produces a new parser that succeeds if either one of them succeeds.
 That means if we try to call `JsonBoolean.Parse("true")` we will get `JsonBoolean` which has `Value` equal to `true`.
 Similarly, if we call `JsonBoolean.Parse("false")` we will get a `JsonBoolean` whose `Value` is `false`.
 And, of course, any unexpected input will result in an error.

 One of the coolest things about using parser combinators is how expressive your code is.
 It can be read quite literally, in fact: